s3alfisc/fwildclusterboot/inst/tinytest/readme.txt

 *external consistency*:
 This suite of tests compares results from `fwildclusterboot::boottest()` with `stata::boottest`, `clusterSEs` & `fixest`.

 - [x] https://github.com/s3alfisc/fwildclusterboot/blob/master/inst/tinytest/test_clusterSEs.R tests if results from `boottest()` align with the wild cluster bootstrap implementation in the`clusterSEs` package
 - [x] https://github.com/s3alfisc/fwildclusterboot/blob/master/inst/tinytest/test_small_sample_correction_tstat.R: `boottest()` internally recomputes the regression t-statistic, using the small sample correction G / (G-1).
 This test checks if the t-statistics produced by `boottest()` are the same as those produced by `fixest::feols()` using the same small sample correction

-Comparison with stata via RStata package - currently not run on CRAN / github actions.
+Comparison with stata via RStata package - currently only run locally, hence not run on CRAN / github actions.
 Reason: stata can't be run on CRAN & github actions.

 - [x] https://github.com/s3alfisc/fwildclusterboot/blob/master/inst/tinytest/test_stata.R.
-This tests checks if `fwildclusterboot::boottest()` produces equivalent results as `stata::boottest` for large B and large N. Note that for rademacher and mammen weights, if full enumeration is used, the resulting p-values from stata and R should be *almost* exactly identical because there is no sampling uncertainty, `r::boottest` tries to mimic (almost) all design choices of `stata::boottest`.
-All remaining differences should be *numerical errors*.
+This tests checks if `fwildclusterboot::boottest()` produces equivalent results as `stata::boottest` for large B and large N. Note that for rademacher weights, under full enumeration, the resulting p-values from stata and R should be exactly identical because there is no sampling uncertainty - the bootstrap weights matrices in R and Stata are exactly the same - , `r::boottest` tries to mimic (almost) all design choices of `stata::boottest`.
 - [x] https://github.com/s3alfisc/fwildclusterboot/blob/master/inst/tinytest/test_stata_multivariable.R.
 These tests are equivalent to test_stata.R but check equivalence for multivariable hypotheses of form var1 + var2 = c.
 - [x] https://github.com/s3alfisc/fwildclusterboot/blob/master/inst/tinytest/test_stata_pvaltype.R.
 Tests for equivalence of STATA and R results for p-value types "equal-tailed", ">" & "<" (one-sided hypotheses)

 *expected errors & warnings*:

 Test if `boottest()` thows errors and warnings when expected.
 - [x] https://github.com/s3alfisc/fwildclusterboot/blob/master/inst/tinytest/test_error_warning.R test if the `boottest.felm`, `boottest.fixest` & `boottest.lm` methods produce errors and warnings when expected